kubecost/docs/cloud-integration.md

 Description:

 Completely restart Reconciliation Pipeline.
-This operation ends the currently running Reconciliation Pipeline and reconconciles historic Assets in the Daily Asset Store.
+This operation ends the currently running Reconciliation Pipeline and reconciles historic Assets in the Daily Asset Store.

 Example uses: